CSC207-2022F-UofT/course-project-group-105/README.md

   - All twelve (12) of our original user stories are complete.
   - In addition we've added the following extra functionality:
     - Persistence: When a battle ends your characters' stats are automatically saved and are recalled on next game open.
-      Even if you lose the game your characters' stats get saved.
+      Even if you lose the game your characters' stats get saved!
-    - Minimap: Press 'm' to open a minimap that will show a visual representation of the map you've discovered so far.
+    - Minimap: Press 'm' to open a minimap that will show a visual representation of the map you've discovered so far!
 - Code Organization
   - Code is organized by layers, `com.mg105.user_interface`, `com.mg105.interface_adapters`, `com.mg105.use_cases`, `com.mg105.entities`.
   - The `com.mg105.user_interface` package is the only package that knows anything about the graphics library, JavaFX.
   - The `com.mg105.utils` package mostly keeps track of constants.
 - Testing
-  - TODO
+  - As of 246787a13d, test coverage is at 44%, 96% for `com.mg105.entities` only and 86% for `com.mg105.use_cases` only.
 - Documentation
   - Current up-to-date Javadoc can be found [here](https://docs.mg105.com/).
 - Extra GitHub Features Used